European Space Agency

 off the Gulf of Venice, Italy, in the northern Adriatic Sea

-To support the ESA Sentinel-2 and Sentinel-3 missions, a radiometric inter-comparison exercise is scheduled to take place at the AAOT in the end of July, beginning of August 2017 over eight days for simultaneous deployment of in- and above-water water radiometers.
+To support the ESA Sentinel-2 and Sentinel-3 missions, a radiometric inter-comparison exercise will take took at the AAOT off the Gulf of Venice, Italy, in the northern Adriatic Sea from 8th to 18th July 2018 for simultaneous deployment of in- and above-water water radiometers.
 The use of multi- sensor and method comparisons at the AAOT will provide the volume and quality of data for a stand-alone publication in a high impact factor journal.